sshojiro/sshojiro.github.io/about.markdown

 - Worked as a teaching assistant of a lecture, the group learning at Department of Chemical System Engineering, the University of Tokyo, Oct.
 2015-Jan.
 2016
 - Worked as a teaching assistant for a lecture "computer chemistry exercise" at Department of Chemical System Engineering, the University of Tokyo, Apr.-Jul.
 2015

+## Grant
+- SEUT A type from School of Engineering, the University of Tokyo.
+Apr 2017-Mar 2018

 ## Research Visits
 - Visited Assitant Professor Goto in Ozaki group at Kwansei University.
 May 2016.
 - MIT Workshop provided by School of Engineering, the University of Tokyo [Overview](https://www.ee.t.u-tokyo.ac.jp/~eejim/2015_s1s2/abroad/20150526_mit.pdf).
 September 2015.